Not sure how to structure your Go web application?

 • confirm: Prompts the user to confirm an action with a "y/N" prompt.

-• no-dirty: Checks that there there are no uncommitted changes in the tracked files in the current git repository.
+• no-dirty: Checks that there there are no untracked files or uncommitted changes to the tracked files in the current git repository.

 2. QUALITY CONTROL